Anti–North Korean sentiment

-Anti-North Korean sentiment or anti-Democratic People's Republic of Korea sentiment (simply anti-DPRK sentiment) refers to opposition or hostility towards the North Korea.
+Anti-North Korean sentiment or anti-Democratic People's Republic of Korea sentiment (simply anti-DPRK sentiment) refers to opposition or hostility towards North Korea.
 While anti-North Korean or anti-DPRK sentiment are distinct from "anti-Korean sentiment" related to ethnic hostilities, they may also include racist elements such as hostility towards the North Korean people.

 In the 21st century, anti-North Korean sentiments stem in large part from the state's nuclear weapons program and a low human rights record.